-Callipepla sp.—Crested Quail // Callipepla gambelii—Gambel's Quail // Callipepla squamata—Scaled Quail // Colinus virginianus—Northern Bobwhite // Cyrtonyx montezumae—Montezuma Quail // Oreortyx pictus—Mountain Quail
+Callipepla sp.—Crested Quail // Callipepla californica—California Quail // Callipepla douglasii—Elegant Quail // Callipepla gambelii—Gambel's Quail // Callipepla squamata—Scaled Quail // Colinus virginianus—Northern Bobwhite // Cyrtonyx montezumae—Montezuma Quail // Oreortyx pictus—Mountain Quail

 At one time considered to belong to the Phasianidae, quail currently are recognized as forming a family of their own.
-Four species currently inhabit the region.
-One extralimital species (the Mountain Quail) is recognized from Pleistocene deposits.
+Seven species currently inhabit parts of the region and are recognized in the fossil record.

 Quail are ground birds, capable of short, fast flights, but generally with restricted home ranges.
 They normally occur in groups (coveys).